 Because despite everything, watching my imagination unfold is like watching God at work—the best part of me, doing its best.
 Heavenly.

 That’s when I decided I like the storm, the speed, and the chaos the most.

-She’s lying on the carpet with a cigarette in her hand, twisting her hair on her fingers.
-She tells me that nature creates man and then it abandons him.
-That people’s free will is like every other muscle in the body— left unused, it atrophies in time.
-That sometimes, the full is empty, and other times, the empty is full.
+She’s lying on the carpet with a cigarette in her hand, running her fingers through her hair.
+She tells me that nature creates man and then abandons him.
+That man’s free will is like any other muscle in the body—if it’s not used, it atrophies.
+That sometimes the full is empty, and sometimes the empty is full.

 ‘Do you believe in what you’re saying?’
 I ask.

 ‘Yeah right now, but not that often…’

 ‘This is the path I’ve chosen,’ she tells me.
 ‘And I know it was the right one.’